Segment Anything Model 3 (SAM3)

 Prompting mechanisms

-For detailed guidance on writing more informed prompts for this model, please refer to the official Ultralytics SAM3 documentation.
+For detailed guidance on writing more informed prompts for this model, please refer to the official SAM3 documentation.

 Crucially, when used with Highlighter, every single prompt you provide to the capability—whether text or geometric—must be accompanied by an object_class_id.
 The capability must assign an object class to every entity it identifies.